Home Made Kazoku

 After a series of singles, including Thank You!!, which was used as the second ending theme for the anime Bleach, and Shōnen Heart, as well as the second opening theme for the anime Eureka Seven, the band's first full-length album was released "Rock the World".
 "Rock the World" entered the Oricon charts.
 The record was in fifth place on the Oricon chart for its first week, and would stay in top 20 for the next eight weeks.
 Rock the World sold 191,744 copies and became the 78th best selling album of 2005.

 After their first album, the group went on several tours and concomitantly released several singles.
 They also released their second and third albums, "Musication" and "Familia".

 Of special note, tickets to their second tour were sold out within the span of one hour, a record in Japanese music.
 In January 2007, it was announced that they would perform the first ending theme to the anime Naruto Shippūden entitled Nagareboshi Shooting Star which entered the Oricon charts at 10th place.
 One of the member, Micro, was featured on the Abingdon Boys School song "Lost Reason" as it appeared on their self-titled album.

 Home Made Kazoku has performed for a promotional commercial for a product called "Walky Walky" with their song "Easy Walk".
 In addition, Home Made Kazoku's single, No Rain No Rainbow, is the movie theme for the second Naruto Shippūden movie.

 In 2011, Home Made Kazoku returned to Naruto Shippūden for the third time with the song "FREEDOM", which was the 17th ending theme.

 The band played their first show in the US at Otakon 2010 in Baltimore, MD, and returned for Otakon 2013 alongside T.M.
 Revolution.

 Their official blog stated in August 2016 that the trio will go on indefinite hiatus by the end of the year.
 According to the comment by group member Micro, the group is taking a hiatus to "grow individually and take on new challenges."
-The group's three members will then pursue solo careers.
+The group's members have since been pursuing solo careers, including DJ U-Ichi's work on his YouTube channel and Kuro working with former member Hoze on the soul group Enband.